Who are we?

 No, really, WHO are you?

-We’re just three regular people who got tired of complaining about the state of the world and decided to do something about it.
+We’re just regular people who got tired of complaining about the state of the world and decided to do something about it.
 We’re not affiliated with any religious organization or political party, because we believe being kind to each other and sharing should transcend groups and labels.
 We’ll work with anyone and we’ll share pie with anyone.

 What are you doing?